Ferret Preventative Healthcare

-Exams.
 When we, veterinarians, do an exam on your ferrets, we look from nose to tail.
 We look at the eyes for signs of redness, inflammation, or corneal ulcers.
 We look at the nose to make sure there is no drainage or crusting around the nares.
 We look at the teeth to see if they are healthy or in some stage of dental disease.
-We check the ears to see if they have normal reddish brown was, or if looks more like coffee grounds which could indicate ear mites.
+We check the ears to see if they have normal reddish-brown was, or it looks more like coffee grounds, which could indicate ear mites.
 We check your ferret's temperature to make sure there is no fever present.
-The heart and lungs are listened to to check for arrhythmias, heart murmurs, or absent or abnormal lung sounds.
+The heart and lungs are listened to, to check for arrhythmias, heart murmurs, or absent or abnormal lung sounds.
 Your ferret's abdomen is palpated to feel for an enlarged spleen which could indicate a systemic illness, for an enlarged bladder or prostate in a male ferret, or for any masses or other abnormalities.
 We look at the skin all over to check for parasites such as fleas, or for hair loss or thinning that could indicate adrenal disease.
-We look at your ferrret's overall body condition - are they overweight, underweight, or are they just right.
+We look at your ferret's overall body condition - are they overweight, underweight, or are they just right.

-Diets.
 Ferrets are strict carnivores, even more so than cats.
-They also have a very short digestive tract time - only 3-4 hours as opposed to 6-10 hours in a cat.
-So, they need meat based diets that are very digestible.
+They also have a very short digestive tract time - only 3-4 hours, as opposed to 6-10 hours in a cat.
+So, they need meat-based diets that are very digestible.
 We strongly recommend feeding a food designed for a ferret, although just like cat foods, there are good ones and not so good ones out there.
 If you would like a recommendation for a ferret food, please call us.
 If you don't have access to ferret foods, you can feed a high quality kitten food, but ferret food is much better for your ferret.
-With ferrets, much like cats, you can feed either a dry food, a moist food, or a nutritionally balanced raw food.
+With ferrets, much like cats, you can feed either dry food, moist food, or nutritionally balanced raw food.

 Ferrets also imprint on food when they are young, so we recommend feeding your kit a variety of foods to ensure that there will always be something that they will eat.
 Ferrets do not do well on high carbohydrate diets, and there is a school of thought that thinks that feeding ferrets carbs may contribute to the formation of insulinoma.
 So, no cereal, other than maybe as a rare treat.
 Ferrets don't need supplements if they are on a high quality food, but there are two ferret supplements that also work phenomenally as treats - Ferretone and Ferretvite.
 Most ferrets will go crazy for these, and while you want to give them in small doses, they can be used as a treat and as a supplement.